nachocaru/xaprb.com/content/blog/2006-08-28-how-to-find-duplicate-and-redundant-indexes-in-mysql.md

   KEY `c_role` (`c_role`,`c_who`)
 ) ENGINE=InnoDB DEFAULT CHARSET=utf8</pre>

-You&#8217;ll notice I added a key on `(c_role, c_who)` which is a leftmost prefix of the primary key.
-In general, indexes always appear in this output as `KEY (column names)`, with a possible `PRIMARY` or `UNIQUE` in front (update: it should not have FOREIGN in front, because that&#8217;s not an index).
-That&#8217;s pretty easy to parse with a regular expression, and grab **just the columns**.
+You'll notice I added a key on `(c_role, c_who)` which is a leftmost prefix of the primary key.
+In general, indexes always appear in this output as `KEY (column names)`, with a possible `PRIMARY` or `UNIQUE` in front (update: it should not have FOREIGN in front, because that's not an index).
+That's pretty easy to parse with a regular expression, and grab **just the columns**.
 A global match captures every index into an array.
-Then it&#8217;s just a matter of looping through the array and comparing.
+Then it's just a matter of looping through the array and comparing.
 Here is the code:

 <pre>foreach my $table ( @tables ) {
    my $ddl = $dbh-&gt;selectall_arrayref("show create table $table")